-Jeremy Ford is the CEO of IAANZ, the Canterbury Aero Club and is an A-Cat Flight Instructor and GA Flight Examiner.
-He has an automotive background and General Manager experience for a hospitality group.
+Jeremy Ford is the CEO of IAANZ, and the Canterbury Aero Club.
+He is an A-Cat Flight Instructor and GA Flight Examiner who also has an automotive background and General Manager experience for a hospitality group.
 He began his Commercial Pilot training at IAANZ in 2009 before starting with the organisation in 2011.
-He has held various roles across the business and has a passion for leadership and implementing strategy.
+He has held various roles across the business and has a passion for leadership and executing strategy.

 Outside of work he spends time with his family, enjoys travelling, the great outdoors; especially jet boating, fishing and of course flying!